Diphlu River Lodge

 You really feel you are in a remote corner of India, the local people love to welcome you to the area

 Assam has three main seasons- Summer, Monsoon, and Winter.
 Summer runs from March until May, when it is hot and humid with temperatures touching 38-40°C. The monsoon season starts in June and lasts until September or early October.
 Winter usually begins in November and runs through until February.
 You’ll find the weather is very pleasant, making the best time to visit Assam from October until March.

-Call us on to start planning your vacation to Diphlu River Lodge or take a look at our itineraries to Calcutta and northeast India
+Call us on to start planning your holiday to Diphlu River Lodge or take a look at our itineraries to India

 Diphlu River Lodge overlooks the Kaziranga National Park in Assam in north-east India.
 With just 12 cottages, Diphlu provides an intimate lodge from which to explore Kaziranga’s diverse wildlife on jeep safari.

 Diplihu River Lodge is located in Kaziranga National Park, one of the less-known wildlife parks in India.
 Covering some 430 square kilometres and set within the flood plain of the legendry Brahmaputra River, it has the largest population of rhino in India, and also is home to a sizable population of wild elephant.

 You can expect to find these extensive grasslands leading to a multitude of interconnecting streams and small lakes making the park exceptionally beautiful and remarkably different to the other parks in Central India.
 It is also renowned for its birdlife, with over 400 species resident in the park.